tredontho/purescript-book/text/chapter6.md

 has type variables which are not mentioned in the body of the type.
 Consider adding a type annotation.
 ```

-The problem here is not that there is no `Show` instance for the type we intended to `show`, but rather that PSCi was unable to infer the type.
+The problem here is not that there is no `Show` instance for the type we intended to `show`, but rather that PSCi could not infer the type.
 This is indicated by the _unknown type_ `a` in the inferred type.

-We can annotate the expression with a type, using the `::` operator, so that PSCi can choose the correct type class instance:
+We can annotate the expression with a type using the `::` operator, so that PSCi can choose the correct type class instance:

 ```text
 > show (Left 10 :: Either Int String)